acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 While this time i did'nt added `ctrl`+`shiftlock`=`ctrl`+`tab` as it's possible to use it already, and more the ctrl+shiftlock could not works as excepted, and the only way to change the `CAPSLOCK` status is send one of the two key combination, by pairs, no others, but i guess i could try it too and why not use a combination to pause the current script, this is doable by using the AHK routine sendmessage, see doc version 1.1, the most reliable version, the L version.

+##End.1.
+---
+1.
+1. The followings statements are true for both version 2 and 3:
+- The `shift` lock key is ready to be combined with either ctrl, shift, win, alt ,altgr rightwin,but not right ctrl, combo lets it complete.

+- The key `tab` can be combined at the same time or before any other key you would, ex: operator `&`.

+- The key `tab` is pressed at the same time and before the key exponent, trigger the `tab` that moves the mouse coordinate and send a real `²`, it triggers the send window to desktop or to front, following by the time the key is `down`.

+- Don't need anymore to blacklist certain apps like steam.exe, all bugs solved and were only temporary during tests.

+##V5